 - Commitment to Continuous Improvement

-30. How often is the pipeline inspected?
+How often does Colonial inspect its pipelines?
 What do you do to ensure the pipeline remains in safe operating condition?

 Colonial inspects its pipelines in a variety of ways on a schedule that meets, and in many cases exceeds, all regulatory requirements.

-- Also, in alignment with pipeline safety regulations, Colonial inspects Lines 1 and 2 at least once every five years using in-line-inspection tools or “Smart Pigs.”
-These highly-advanced tools travel through the system to inspect it from the inside out.
+- These highly-advanced tools travel through the system to inspect it from the inside out.
 The “smart pigs” use a variety of technologies, one of which is similar to what doctors use for ultrasounds.
 The different technologies collect and deliver data on the condition of the pipeline, which Colonial engineers then analyze to help Colonial determine whether additional actions or maintenance on the pipelines may be needed.

 For more information on Colonial’s safety and system integrity program, click here.

 What will Colonial do to prevent this from occurring in the future?